JeffreyTangMain/Various-Userscripts/README.md

 Twitch Drop Claim: If you load the Twitch drop page, this extension will automatically pick it up for you.

-YouTube Live Watcher: Checks for and watches any available YouTube live streams automatically.
+Auto Live Watcher: Checks for and watches any available YouTube or Twitch live streams automatically.